socotecio/django-socio-grpc/docs/features/enumerations.rst

 This method is limited to the use of `TextChoices` in Django models or serializers and only include a subset of the features, but it is the simplest way to generate an enum.

 For this to work your TextChoices need to be defined with key-like members in the first value of the tuple (letters all in uppercase, numbers allowed after the first letter, and underscore character).
+That is because Django normalize the TextChoices by getting the choices attribute, which does not include the keys.

 This works :